 How do you know if you’ve got weak obliques?

 You’ve probably done this one before.
-The ultimate test of static stabilization, the goal of the side plank is to improve the anti-lateral flexion of the trunk or, in other words, to prevent the spine from bending sideways.
-Not content with merely being an exercise for the obliques, the side plank also works the abdominals, the quadratus lumborum (lower back) and the shoulders and, if you concentrate on your breathing, it can also be a workout for the diaphragm.
+The goal of the Side Plank Hold is to improve the anti-lateral flexion of the trunk or, in other words, to prevent the spine from bending sideways.
+Not content with merely being an exercise for the obliques, the Side Plank Hold also works the abdominals, the quadratus lumborum (lower back), and the shoulders and, if you concentrate on your breathing, it can also be a workout for the diaphragm.